-To learn why some wine corks mold and how to prevent it from spoiling your wine, please check out this helpful article.
+TIP: To learn why some wine corks mold and how to prevent it from spoiling your wine, check out this helpful article.
 Do you know if you can drink wine with cork in it?
 Read this article for the answer.

 Try to find a space without direct sunlight pouring in, such as a spare closet or possibly an enclosed hutch.
 Considering these options, simple wine racks are a good addition to stopping your bottles from rolling around.

 TIP: Having quality storage racks for your wine is not only practical but can also serve as a nice design accessory for your home.
 We loved these (Amazon links):